 2. Prevents Cramps

-One of the main benefits of consuming high-potassium foods is decreased muscle cramping and improved muscle strength.
+One of the main benefits of consuming high-potassium foods and electrolyte drinks is decreased muscle cramping and improved muscle strength.
 Muscle weakness, muscle aches and muscle cramps are common side effects of low potassium levels.

 This is especially common when athletes become dehydrated and don’t consume enough potassium-rich foods before and after exercise.
 Not only that, but potassium can also be especially beneficial for the treatment of PMS cramps as well.